Philips Natuurkundig Laboratorium: The end: 1972-2012

 that the research management was a chaos which spoiled the atmosphere.
 As a result, academic freedom was far gone.
 Fundamental research, research driven purely by curiosity, was strictly reined in and priority was given to the short-term interests of the product divisions.

 In 2000, Philips decided on a new direction for the NatLab and the grounds it was housed on: The decision was made to transform and sell the whole of it into an open innovation facility for technology companies, of which Philips Research was only a small one.
-The name chosen for this new facility is the High Tech Campus Eindhoven, which has by now completely subsumed the old NatLab.
+The new name is the High Tech Campus Eindhoven, which has by now completely subsumed the old NatLab.
 This decision by Philips also fit with the new direction chosen by the company, "Health and Lifestyle".

 Philips has divested itself of branches like the Lighting and semiconductors branches (now the independent NXP), which has reduced the on-site size of Philips Research to 200 as of 2016.